To: the shareholders and Supervisory Board of PostNL N.V.

 We believe the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-5% of normalised operating income
+5% of operating income (rounded)

 We consider an earnings-based measure as the most appropriate basis to determine materiality.
 We consider operating income to be the most appropriate earnings-based benchmark, as it provides us with a consistent year on year basis for determining materiality and is one of the key performance measures for the users of the financial statements.